 - Zero waste resources include the Zero Waste Network and TRUE Zero Waste Certification.

 - Sustainable Packaging Coalition - industry working group focused on more sustainable packaging.

 - Resources related to food waste include ReFED and Further with Food.

-Summary of consumer bag legislation by state and local jurisdictions, including bans, taxes and requirements for both paper and plastic bags.
+Summary of consumer bag legislation by state and local jurisdictions, including bans, fees, and specifications for different kinds of allowable bags.